TolikPylypchuk/SharpHook/SharpHook/README.md

     this.logger.Log(this.AdaptLogLevel(e.LogEntry.Level), e.LogEntry.FullText);
 ```

-As with global hooks, you should use only one `LogSource` object at a time. `ILogSource` extends `IDisposable` - you
-can dispose of a log source to stop receiving libuiohook messages.
+`ILogSource` extends `IDisposable` - you can dispose of a log source to stop receiving libuiohook messages.

 An `EmptyLogSource` class is also available - this class doesn't listen to the libuiohook logs and can be used instead
 of `LogSource` in release builds.